 Enterprise digital strategy is now operating in a regulatory environment that did not exist three years ago.
-The EU's Digital Markets Act enforcement has moved from a legislative instrument to an active enforcement regime, with designated gatekeeper platforms -- the largest technology platforms used by most enterprises
+The EU's Digital Markets Act enforcement has moved from a legislative instrument to an active enforcement regime, with designated gatekeeper platforms -- the largest…

 Enterprise digital strategy is now operating in a regulatory environment that did not exist three years ago.
-The EU's Digital Markets Act enforcement has moved from a legislative instrument to an active enforcement regime, with designated gatekeeper platforms — the largest technology platforms used by most enterprises — required to maintain interoperability, data portability, and fair access conditions as operating obligations.
+The EU's Digital Markets Act enforcement has moved from a legislative instrument to an active enforcement regime, with designated gatekeeper platforms, the largest technology platforms used by most enterprises, required to maintain interoperability, data portability, and fair access conditions as operating obligations.
 Equivalent frameworks are being implemented in the UK, Japan, South Korea, and Australia.

 For senior leaders whose organisations depend on these platforms for core business operations, this is not a compliance question.
 It is a strategic context shift.
+The market structure in which they made their current technology and platform commitments is being redesigned by regulatory action.

 The first implication is access conditions.
 Platform relationships that were previously governed by vendor contracts and negotiated terms are increasingly governed by regulatory entitlement conditions.
-Data portability rights, API interoperability obligations, and fair access requirements attached to designated platforms give enterprise buyers enforceable rights they previously had to negotiate — or accept the absence of.
+Data portability rights, API interoperability obligations, and fair access requirements attached to designated platforms give enterprise buyers enforceable rights they previously had to negotiate, or accept the absence of.

 The second implication is strategic options.
 The regulatory shift is changing the switching cost calculation for platform commitments.
 If a platform is subject to gatekeeper obligations, the data and integration investments made on that platform are more portable than they were before the obligations applied.
 That changes the risk profile of deep platform integration in both directions: lower exit risk from regulated platforms, higher exposure to the competitive consequences of platforms that lose market position under regulatory pressure.

 The third implication is supply chain exposure.
-Enterprises whose suppliers, distributors, or partners are directly affected by gatekeeper obligations will see changes in how those partners operate — data sharing conditions, API access patterns, pricing and access terms — that are driven by regulatory compliance rather than commercial negotiation.
+Enterprises whose suppliers, distributors, or partners are directly affected by gatekeeper obligations will see changes in how those partners operate, data sharing conditions, API access patterns, pricing and access terms, that are driven by regulatory compliance rather than commercial negotiation.
 Understanding which platform relationships in the supply chain carry regulatory dimensions is now a material due diligence question.

-Watch the DMA enforcement actions currently in progress — covering app distribution, search, messaging interoperability, and browser choice — for the precedent they set on what interoperability obligation actually means in practice.
+Watch the DMA enforcement actions currently in progress, covering app distribution, search, messaging interoperability, and browser choice, for the precedent they set on what interoperability obligation actually means in practice.
 These enforcement decisions will determine the scope of the entitlements enterprise buyers can rely on.

 Watch for: the UK Digital Markets, Competition and Consumers Act coming into force; Japan's Smartphone Software Competition Promotion Act enforcement; and the Australian ACCC's digital platform services inquiry findings.
 Each adds jurisdictional complexity to the regulatory map for global operations.